guidosreis/slot-machine-challenge/README.md

-# React Webpack Starter
+# Slot Machine Challenge
-> This is a boilerplate for React 16 & Webpack 4.
-It includes webpack-dev-server and a build script
+> This is a challenge to build a slot machine with Html, CSS and Javascript (React)

 ## Quick Start